ErsatzTV/ErsatzTV/docs/user-guide/install.md

-﻿# Install ErsatzTV

-ErsatzTV is available as Docker images and as pre-built binary packages for Windows, MacOS and Linux.
+﻿ErsatzTV is available as Docker images and as pre-built binary packages for Windows, MacOS and Linux.

 ## Docker Images